mounaiban/slowcomb/INSTALL.rst

 Prepare a directory on the file system of your working (virtual) machine.
-If you have a special directory set aside for checkouts from source control repositories, such as a ``downloads-github`` directory (or *GitHub Downloads* for you Windows folks), just switch to it and clone this repository there with the usual ``git clone`` command:
+If you have a special directory set aside for checkouts from source control repositories, such as a ``downloads-github`` directory (or *GitHub Downloads* for you Windows folks who love spaces in names), just switch to it and clone this repository there with the usual ``git clone`` command:

 ::